om-design/mai-canvas/README.md

 # mai-canvas

-**A personal modular dashboard linking personal content and AI services**
+A personal modular dashboard linking personal content and AI services

 ---

 ## Vision

-Personal AI Canvas is an open-source platform that empowers you to orchestrate your digital life with total control and privacy.
+**mai-canvas** is an open-source platform that puts you in control of your digital life.
-Drag, drop, and wire together your local assets, AI models, and external services on a visual canvas—always knowing what stays private and what leaves your device.
+Visually connect your files, notes, and personal assets to local and external AI services on a modular canvas—always knowing what stays private and what leaves your device.

 - **Yellow Border:** Instantly see which data and services are local (inside the border) and which are external (outside).
-- **Wiring:** Connect your files, notes, and other assets to AI tools and services with intuitive visual “wires.”
+- **Wiring:** Drag and drop connections between your content and AI tools, with clear visual cues for privacy and data flow.
 - **Privacy by Design:** Data only leaves your device when you explicitly allow it.
-Vector abstraction services let you use powerful AI without exposing your content.
+Use vector abstraction to leverage powerful AI without exposing your raw content.
-- **Composable:** Mix and match local and external models, automate workflows, and chain together multiple agents for consensus or verification.
+- **Composable:** Mix and match local and external models, automate workflows, and chain together multiple agents for richer, more reliable results.
 - **Extensible:** Add new services, plugins, and connection types as the ecosystem grows.

 ---